Definition of Synecdoche

 Furthermore, the use of synecdoche helps writers to achieve brevity.
 For instance, saying “Soldiers were equipped with steel” is more concise than saying “The soldiers were equipped with swords, knives, daggers, arrows etc.”

 Like any other literary device, synecdoche when used appropriately adds a distinct color to words making them appear vivid.
-To insert this “life” factor to the literary works, writers describe simple ordinary things creatively with the aid of this literary device.
+To insert this “life” factor to literary works, writers describe simple ordinary things creatively with the aid of this literary device.